Donor-advised funds (DAFs) have quickly become one of the most active charitable giving vehicles in philanthropy.

 What’s driving this growth?
 The 2017 Tax Cuts and Jobs Act spurred an increased interest in DAF giving by encouraging wealthy donors to give larger gifts in less frequent intervals in order to maximize their tax benefits.
 Even amid a turbulent post-2020 economy, DAFs have remained a popular, highly flexible way for wealthy donors to secure tax savings.

 This growth has been sustained thanks in part to the increased accessibility offered by national DAFs, which often have $0 minimum contributions to start a fund.
-These sponsoring organizations have quickly dominated the space, with their total assets reaching over $150 billion in 2022.
-That year they disbursed nearly $35 billion in grants, representing 66.4% of all DAF dollars granted to nonprofits.
+These sponsoring organizations have quickly dominated the space, with their total assets reaching over $170 billion in 2023.
+That year, they disbursed over $35 billion in grants, representing 64.1% of all DAF dollars granted to nonprofits.

 So how can nonprofit organizations begin tapping into the incredible opportunities of donor-advised fund grants?
 By connecting with and growing their relationships with philanthropic individuals who own DAFs.